-I considered a few things when ranking when to travel to Tokyo Disney Resort – crowd levels, temperature, events most notably.
-We consulted this crowd calendar (and Google Translate) to help see what crowds are like during the whole year.
+There are a few factors I considered while ranking when to travel to Tokyo Disney Resort – crowd levels, temperature, events, etc. We consulted this crowd calendar (and Google Translate) to help see what crowds are like during the whole year.
 If you are looking for a crowd calendar then follow that link.
 In regards to crowds, visit Tokyo Disney Resort during weekdays regardless of what month you go.
 Both Tokyo Disneyland and DisneySea see much larger crowds on the weekends thanks to a large local presence.
 I’ll list a few reasons why the months land where they do as we go.
 Let’s get to it!

 Crowds and extreme heat put August at the very bottom of this list.
 Japan sees temperatures crawl into the 100’s during the summer months and has extreme humidity to go along with that.
-Both parks usually have summer events going which involve a lot of water being sprayed at guests(!) but those events don’t move the needle enough to pull August out of last place, as they are both in July, as well.
+Both parks usually have summer events going which involve a lot of water being sprayed at guests(!) but those events don’t move the needle enough to pull August out of last place.
 While not the busiest month overall, the heat moves August to last place.

 While the crowds are fairly low compared to some months, the heat is nearly unbearable and the summer events aren’t as intriguing as other months.
-If you have to do a summer trip, going in early July is a better option than August but be prepared to take lots of indoor breaks and for a disgusting amount of sweat (maybe that’s just me).
+If you have to do a summer trip, going in early July is a better option than August but be prepared to take lots of indoor breaks, to alleviate the puddles of sweat on you.
+Maybe that’s just me…

 I should say that there is a giant leap from the bottom three on this list to February and all of the other months.
 February has moderate crowds that aren’t low enough to offset the cold temperatures.
-Pixar Playtime is often going on in DisneySea.
+There weren’t any 2023 events going on, so it may be a little quieter.
 Whether you think February will be a good month to visit will largely depend on what you think of cold temperatures.
 There’s a decent chance that the high won’t be above 50 degrees (Fahrenheit) throughout the month.
 It sounds nice to me but I know others prefer it warmer.

 June has fairly low crowds but the temperature begins to rise and Tokyo is in the midst of rainy season.
-Tanabata Days (Japanese Star Festival) go on throughout the month at both parks and, while it’s a pretty small and short event, there are special menus, décor and other items to celebrate.
+Tanabata Days (Japanese Star Festival) go on throughout the month and have generally been celebrated at both parks (that may not happen in 2023), while it’s a pretty small and short event, there are special menus, décor and other items to celebrate.
 Really June is a great time to visit if you get lucky with the weather.
 With the weather being a wildcard, June ends up a little bit lower on the list.

 September takes all of October’s positives and with slightly smaller crowds.
-We do recommend the end of the month as that’s when Halloween and cooler temperatures are in full swing.
+We do recommend the end of the month as that’s when Halloween (September 15th in 2023) and cooler temperatures are in full swing.
 Crowds are slightly unpredictable but visiting during the weekdays in September should be a safe bet.

 April is mostly a beautiful month weather wise with low crowd levels.
 The one downside is that the first and last week of the month can be very crowded with spring break and then Golden Week (Japanese holiday) drawing extreme crowds.
 Both parks have Easter celebrations with shows and décor.
 There is also beautiful colors throughout with it being Sakura season in the early part of the month and spring time in full bloom the rest of April.
 If you can avoid the busy weeks, April is a great month to visit.